Trendy, stylish and close to all the action in Brick Lane and Shoreditch, here’s what it’s like staying at Leman Locke London!

 As I’ve already mentioned, Leman Locke is like a home away from home, so much so I even found a little bottle of gin and tonic waiting for me on the table.

 There’s a fully functioning kitchen with pots and pans, so if you fancy staying in and cooking (there are a few super markets within walking distance) then you can do that.
-If not, Deliveroo!
+If not, Deliveroo is an option too with plates and cutlery.

 The apartment is quite small with the kitchen, living area and bed all packed into essentially one room, but at no point did I feel cramped at all.
 On the flipside, the bathroom is huge, so no problems at all in that department.

-What I loved about the room though was how it immediately felt like it was my apartment, like I had lived there for a couple of years, and even the art deco felt like it was designed specifically for me.
+What I loved about the room though was how it immediately felt like it was my apartment, like I had lived there for a couple of years.
+Even the art deco felt like it was designed specifically for me (though I suspect everyone says that!)

 Leman Locke is beautiful marriage between a trendy boutique hotel and stylish serviced apartments, and from the creative design to the exemplary service of all the staff, it is the best of both of these.